 - From 1986 until his sudden death from a heart attack in 2002, Pike divided much of his time between his bush camp on the edge of the Great Sandy Desert and his coastal home in Broome.
 He created artwork that drew extensively on his life experiences.
 Portrayed through his artwork are the stories of his people and his knowledge of country, including waterholes, plants and animals, so crucial to survival in the desert.

-From 1986 Pike’s wife Pat Lowe (1941–) lived with him at his desert camp, where she transcribed traditional stories of the local area and her husband’s childhood recollections, a project which produced a series of books illustrated by Pike with text by Lowe.
+- From 1986 Pike’s wife Pat Lowe (1941–) lived with him at his desert camp, where she transcribed traditional stories of the local area and her husband’s childhood recollections, a project which produced a series of books illustrated by Pike with text by Lowe.
 After his death Lowe published In the Desert: Jimmy Pike as a Boy (2007), an account of her husband’s childhood memories.

-Pike’s artistic career was relatively short but intensely productive, with some fifty individual and group exhibitions of his prints, textiles and paintings in the Asia-Pacific, Europe and the United States.
-Pike challenged stereotypes of Indigenous art and assumptions that the desert was a bleak and lifeless expanse.
+- Pike’s artistic career was relatively short but intensely productive, with some fifty individual and group exhibitions of his prints, textiles and paintings in the Asia-Pacific, Europe and the United States.
+Pike challenged stereotypes of Aboriginal art and assumptions that the desert was a bleak and lifeless expanse.
 His work is held by major national and international collections.